luisjure/csound-vim/README.md

 ##### template
 When creating a new file with the `.csd` extension, the `templates/template.csd` file will be used as a template.

-##### auto completion
+##### autocompletion
-A dictionary is included with all the valid `opcode` names in the language, to be used with the built-in auto completion function in Vim.
+A dictionary is included with all the valid `opcode` names in the language, to be used with the built-in autocompletion function in Vim.
 In insert or replace mode, type a few letters and then press `Ctrl-n` or `Ctrl-p`; a menu will appear with all the possible completions.
 See [`:he ins-completion`] (http://vimdoc.sourceforge.net/htmldoc/insert.html#ins-completion) for more details.

 ##### online help
 Online documentation for most Csound elements is available through the `:he[lp]` command, or typing `K` when the cursor is on the element in normal mode.
 Updated to html manual for 6.07.

+##### html manual
+In normal mode, the `F1` key opens in the default web browser the manual page for the opcode under the cursor.

+The global variable `g:csound_manual` can be defined in `.vimrc`, pointing to a local directory with the html manual.

+If this variable is not defined, the web version at `csound.github.io` will be opened.

+##### example `csd`
+In normal mode, the `F2` key opens in a new tab the example `csd` for the opcode under the cursor, if it exists and its name is of the form `opcode.csd`.

+This only works if the global variable `g:csound_manual` is defined and points to a local copy of the html manual.

 ### Contributing
 You can contribute to the development of this plugin by reporting bugs or missing elements, and by suggesting improvements and new functionalities.